Entrepreneur in Residence Mentor Program

 The Entrepreneur in Residence (EIR) mentor program offers one-on-one mentoring with highly experienced entrepreneurs and executives.
 The Center’s EIR mentor program brings practical help to entrepreneurs as they develop their business plans and launch their entrepreneurial ventures.
 This service is offered free of charge to FAU Students, faculty and alumni.

 The Entrepreneurs in Residence mentors have a wealth of experience in new venture development, advising start-up ventures, entrepreneurship education and a history of innovation in high growth industries.
 Our EIRs also act as ambassadors to the community providing networking and development opportunities to entrepreneurs.
 Click here for a list of EIR bios.

 Requesting an appointment with an FAU Entrepreneur In Residence mentor:

 Our mentors are ready to meet with you!
 You can meet with an entrepreneur mentor even if you do not have extensive research or a business plan.
 Please let us know any details you have about the business idea that you would like to discuss.
 It is helpful to include as much information as you have, as this will help us select the right mentor for you.

 Participants registered for the FAU Business Plan Competition during the spring semester are encouraged to make an appointment with an EIR mentor.

 - Send request via email to email@example.com; include subject line "EIR Appointment Request"

 - Z Number (if student)

-- Prepared Questions for the EIR
+- Questions you have for the EIR mentor

 Please note, EIR appointments may not be used to request funding.
 The FAU Business Plan Competition is a source of funding for aspiring entrepreneurs.